balmorelcommunity/pybalmorel/docs/examples/execution.md

 # Execution

 The 'Balmorel' class can also be used to run Balmorel scenarios.
+Check out [this notebook](https://github.com/Mathias157/pybalmorel/blob/master/examples/Execution.ipynb) or the examples below.

 ```python
 from pybalmorel import Balmorel